enj/enhancements/keps/sig-auth/2784-csr-duration/README.md

 API.
 Similarly, the minimum valid duration was chosen to match the token request API as well.
 As this is a security related field, individuals may be encouraged to set this value to the minimum valid value to maximize security.
-Since a certificate with a short lifetime will require frequent rotation, `10` minutes seems like an appropriate minimum to prevent accidental DOS against the CSR API.
+Since a certificate with a short lifetime will require frequent rotation before the current certificate expires (say at `80%` the lifetime of the certificate given that CSR approval and signing is asynchronous which necessitates a buffer), `10` minutes seems like an appropriate minimum to prevent accidental DOS against the CSR API.
 Furthermore, `10` minutes is a short enough lifetime that revocation is not of concern.